 Three worn-out ships are towed out to the narrowest point, just outside the village of Skuldelev.
-The ships are filled with stones and sunk in Peberrenden, the most direct route to Roskilde. the sailing channel.
+The ships are filled with stones and sunk in the sailing channel Peberrenden, which is the most direct route to Roskilde.
 After twenty years, the barrier is reinforced with two more ships.
 An effective defence system is created.

 The oldest part of the Museum, the Viking Ship Hall, is constructed as a showcase around the five Viking ships, found in Roskilde Fjord.
 Together, they provide a unique perspective on Viking Age maritime culture: shipbuilding, seamanship, trade, defence and warfare - and the ability to journey far and wide and explore new horizons.

 A raw architectonic simplicity enhances the ship's lines and aesthetic.
 And a giant window and sweeping views over the fjord creates a background, that are connecting the ships to the water, once again.
 The experience is undisturbed and gives room for immersion and fantasy.